Here are 21 Italian foods and drinks to bring home with you after a holiday in Italy.

-Alternatively, click here to buy Italian hot chocolate from abroad.
+Alternatively, click here to easily buy Italian hot chocolate.

 10. Liquors and Digestifs – Liquori e Digestivi

-Italy has wonderful liquors and digestifs.
+Italy has some of the best liquors and digestifs.
 Its limoncello is perhaps the most famous one of them all.
 Yet during your visit to Italy, you are bound to come across (and enjoy!) many more traditional local liquors and digestifs.

 Some of the most famous ones are Amaretto di Saronno, Campari, Sambuca, and Aperol.
-Yet, there are many more produced in small distilleries and infused with orange, mint, liquorice, local herbs, and even hazelnuts and roses.
+There are many more that are produced in distilleries all over the country and infused with orange, mint, liquorice, local herbs, and even hazelnuts and roses.

 If you are travelling by plane, then you may prefer to buy any Italian liquors and digestifs that you want from the duty-free shops at the airport.
-Otherwise, if you are visiting a producer, see if they can ship your purchases back home for you.
+Alternatively, you can visit a producer and see if they can ship your purchases back home for you.

-Alternatively, click here to buy Italian liquors and digestifs from abroad.
+Click here to easily buy Italian liquors and digestifs.